RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 #. **Shutdown your server**

-   Be sure to stop your Juputerhub server after you are done with your work.
+   Be sure to stop your JupyterHub server after you are done with your work.
-   This releases backend computing resources for other active computational needs.
+   This releases computing resources for other active computational needs.
    Your notebooks and other files should be saved prior to shutting down your lab.
    Jupyter writes a *state* file for your lab, so that when you relaunch, you will be back where you were prior to shutting down.